-1230.2.2 In the round of 32, sixteen heats of competitors are formed according to the Brackets list. (see art 1234) 1230.2.3 Start order: following the order of the Bracket list, from top to bottom.
+- 1230.2.2 In the round of 32, sixteen heats of competitors are formed according to the Brackets list. (see art 1234) 1230.2.3 Start order: following the order of the Bracket list, from top to bottom.
 All heats race in succession their first run and then their second.
-For each pair the competitor, who is listed first or respectively on top of the pairing. will start on the red course for the first run.
-For the second run the competitors change courses.
-The following rounds follow the Bracket list from top to bottom.
-1230.2.4 The Jury decided the method of inspection.
-1230.2.5 The losing 16 competitors are ranked according to the total time of their run and rerun of the round of 32, followed by competitors without a total time ranked according to time from the Qualification run. $(17^{th} - 32^{nd})$.
-1230.2.6 Competitors having a bye must start.
-1230.3 Round of sixteen 1230.3.1 The sixteen qualified competitors start according the Bracket list in heats from top to bottom.
-1230.3.2 There are eight that qualify for the quarter-finals.
-1230.3.3 The losing eight competitors are ranked according to the total time of their run and rerun of the round of sixteen, followed by competitors without a total time ranked according to time from the Qualification run.
-(9th - 16th).
-1230.4 Quarter-finals 1230.4.1 The eight qualified competitors start according to the Bracket list in heats from top to bottom.
-1230.4.2 The losing four competitors are ranked according to the total time of their run and rerun of the Quarter-finals, followed by competitors without a total time ranked according to time from the Qualification run.
-(5th - 8th) Semi-finals and Final 1230.5 1230.5.1 The four qualified competitors start according to the Bracket list in heats from top to bottom.
+For each pair the competitor, who is listed first or respectively on top of the pairing, will start on the red course for the first run.
+For the second run the - The following rounds follow the Bracket list from top to bottom. - The losing 16 competitors are ranked according to the total time of their run and rerun of the round of 32, followed by competitors without a total time ranked according to time from the Qualification run.
+(17th 32nd). - 1230.2.5 Competitors having a bye must start.